metaplex-foundation/metaplex-program-library/README.md

 ### Configuration

-> Most users should use the `create-config` command to create the config file as that will ensure the generation of a valid config file and it is easier to use for non-technical users.
+> Most users should use the `create-config` command to create the config file as that will ensure the generation of a valid config file, and it is easier to use for non-technical users.

 Sugar uses a JSON configuration file to deploy and interact with a Candy Machine.
 The configuration file is largely similar to the [existing Candy Machine v2 configuration file](http://docs.metaplex.com/candy-machine-v2/configuration), but there are important differences.